thewertzgroup/End-to-End-Machine-Learning-with-TensorFlow-on-GCP/README.md

 ```
 # change these to try this notebook out
-BUCKET = 'qwiklabs-gcp-00133e9b52c77968'   # CHANGE this to a globally unique value.
+BUCKET = 'qwiklabs-gcp-XXXXXXXXXXXXXXX'   # CHANGE this to a globally unique value.
 Your project name is a good option to try.
-PROJECT = 'qwiklabs-gcp-00133e9b52c77968'     # CHANGE this to your project name
+PROJECT = 'qwiklabs-gcp-XXXXXXXXXXXXXXX'     # CHANGE this to your project name
 REGION = 'us-central1'               # CHANGE this to one of the regions supported by Cloud AI Platform https://cloud.google.com/ml-engine/docs/tensorflow/regions

 import os